adrianababakanian/gatsby-personal-site/src/markdown/design/dinestination.md

 I conducted user experience research on an interactive Invision prototype of the low fidelity mocks in order to inform the next stages of my design process.
 This research allowed me to identify usability impediments and disparities between the intended interaction flow and the way in which target users interacted with the prototype.
 Our test method was primarily defined by choosing participants that defined a wide spectrum of target destinations and time restrictions.
 We presented users with the three key tasks mentioned previously in order to drive the testing interaction, and at the end of the test asked them the following questions:

-1. What is your first instinct when you saw the home screen?
+* &rarr; What is your first instinct when you saw the home screen?
-2. What do you think of the whole process of the app (From home screen to routing to the restaurant)?
+* &rarr; What do you think of the whole process of the app (From home screen to routing to the restaurant)?
 Do you think it flowed well or were there some parts you felt tripped up on? (restaurants or filters first?)
-3. Did the app respond as you expected?
+* &rarr; Did the app respond as you expected?
-4. What task did you have trouble with or what task could be made easier?
+* &rarr; What task did you have trouble with or what task could be made easier?
-5. What do you like best about the app/what did you dislike the most?
+* &rarr; What do you like best about the app/what did you dislike the most?
-6. Did you expect the app to perform any actions that it didn’t?
+* &rarr; Did you expect the app to perform any actions that it didn’t?
-7. Are there any other tasks you would like to add to the app to make the process easier or more complete?
+* &rarr; Are there any other tasks you would like to add to the app to make the process easier or more complete?

 Below is a summary of the UER results that informed the next stages of design iteration, both positive and negative.
 My solutions to these usability issues are detailed here! (in the high fidelity prototype section)

-1. Lack of clarity in the first step that should be taken — users almost universally clicked on the “find restaurants” button initially before entering an end destination.
+* &rarr; Lack of clarity in the first step that should be taken — users almost universally clicked on the “find restaurants” button initially before entering an end destination.
-2. Dislike of the color scheme and visual design.
+* &rarr; Dislike of the color scheme and visual design.
-3. Users noted that the app felt generally familiar and intuitive.
+* &rarr; Users noted that the app felt generally familiar and intuitive.
-4. The filtering task was difficult due to the lack of visibility of the filter button.
+* &rarr; The filtering task was difficult due to the lack of visibility of the filter button.
-5. No way of noting the the filters had been applied once looking for restaurants.
+* &rarr; No way of noting the the filters had been applied once looking for restaurants.
-6. Confusion about where to click once a destination had been entered.
+* &rarr; Confusion about where to click once a destination had been entered.
-7. Unexpected behavior of defaulting to ridesharing (Uber) when selecting the “Route me” button
+* &rarr; Unexpected behavior of defaulting to ridesharing (Uber) when selecting the “Route me” button

 ## High Fidelity Prototype
 My iterations from low fidelity to high fidelity prototype were informed by the results of my user experience research as detailed above.
 Priority was assigned to re-designs that minimized the user’s gulfs of execution and evaluation — that is, iterating upon the design in order to match the user’s expectations of how the system should respond to their interactions.
 You can check out the evolution points below, our [mid-semester critique slide deck](https://docs.google.com/presentation/d/1wGbCuoasUhY5VAoaSJaGSB7ZcSgSKTjhLn_0XNrSA-4/edit) and the [finalized Invision prototype](https://projects.invisionapp.com/share/WJG4MRC5FN6#/screens/284576440_Main_Screen)!

 #### Key evolution points:

-* Misleading signifiers removed from interface.
+* &rarr; Misleading signifiers removed from interface.
-  * I removed the “find restaurants” button from the main screen and then display it conditionally only once the user has input their required logistics.
+  * &rarr; I removed the “find restaurants” button from the main screen and then display it conditionally only once the user has input their required logistics.
 This decision is consistent both with the aforementioned user research results and Hicks’ Law, which states that the time it takes for a user to make a decision increases with the number of options presented to said user.
   ![](./screens/signifiers.png)
-* Resolved lack of clarity in how to navigate to desired restaurant once determined.
+* &rarr; Resolved lack of clarity in how to navigate to desired restaurant once determined.
-  * I initially used a check mark icon as a means of “selecting” a restaurant to navigate to.
+  * &rarr; I initially used a check mark icon as a means of “selecting” a restaurant to navigate to.
 However, users were not able to intuitively understand this visually, so I changed to the standard Google directions icon.
 This change both increased familiarity and conformed to standard Android UI patterns.
   ![](./screens/navigate.png)
-* Filter button moved to be more integrated into the main interaction.
+* &rarr; Filter button moved to be more integrated into the main interaction.
-  * In the low fidelity prototype, applying preference filters was entirely removed from the process of inputing the target destination, and several users did not even notice the filtering functionality.
+  * &rarr; In the low fidelity prototype, applying preference filters was entirely removed from the process of inputing the target destination, and several users did not even notice the filtering functionality.
 As such, I integrated the filter button into the destination input section so as to connect the two processes.
 I also changed the button from an icon to a text button to conform with Android UI patterns, and changed the filter icon to a slider bar similar to the one used by Yelp in order to make it recognizable to the target user.
   ![](./screens/filter_1.png)
   ![](./screens/filter_2.png)
-* Added signifiers to visually reinforce successful filter application.
+* &rarr; Added signifiers to visually reinforce successful filter application.
-  * My first interaction mocks signified successful filter application via an awkward confirmation popup that disappeared after returning to the map.
+  * &rarr; My first interaction mocks signified successful filter application via an awkward confirmation popup that disappeared after returning to the map.
 To address this lack of visibility of system status, I added the applied filters to a scroll bar persistent at the top of the interface.
   ![](./screens/apply.png)
-* Visual design evolution to a more dynamic color palette and removing unwanted visual associations.
+* &rarr; Visual design evolution to a more dynamic color palette and removing unwanted visual associations.
-  * The visual design evolution was primarily characterized by a transformation to Android UI standards and a change in color palette.
+  * &rarr; The visual design evolution was primarily characterized by a transformation to Android UI standards and a change in color palette.
 The deep pink color palette used initially ended up looking slightly pathological when applied to the heatmap, so I transitioned to a more visually dynamic color palette of vibrant blues and greens.
 This decision both eliminated unwanted visual associations and created a more dynamic contrast against the cool muted map background.
   ![](./screens/color.png)
-* Lack of flexibility in choosing how to navigate.
+* &rarr; Lack of flexibility in choosing how to navigate.
-  * Added transportation options (driving, walking, biking, ridesharing) to the map once destination has been entered so that the user can select between the different options and see how the resulting route based on the type of transportation selected.
+  * &rarr; Added transportation options (driving, walking, biking, ridesharing) to the map once destination has been entered so that the user can select between the different options and see how the resulting route based on the type of transportation selected.
   ![](./screens/navigate.png)

 ## Takeaways